jamespjh/rpg-worldcanal/rules/Materials.md

 Resilience determines viscosity.
 At low complexity, behaviour change is a more sudden phase transition (solid<->liquid) At high complexity, becomes soft, like treacle or wax depending on the details of the code.

+Energy types:

+Electricity: Increasing potential
+Cold: Decreasing potential
+Positive: Increasing complexity
+Negative: Decreasing complexity

+Acid and Sonic damage are not energy types, they're physical manifestations of the use of potential.

+Fire is contagious increase in potential, resulting from release of all potential when resilience drops to nil.